cakirogluozan/salesforecasting/README.md

 - visualizing correlation matrix for feature anaylsis
 - splitting training material (which we have groundtruth value) into two parts for inspecting over/under fitting. (training data, validation data)

+The row data types and the number of NaN values (nulls) are shown in below.

 ![alt text](https://github.com/cakirogluozan/salesforecasting/blob/master/imgs/type_nans.png?raw=true)

+Processed dataframe which is used for training is shown in the following.

 ![alt text](https://github.com/cakirogluozan/salesforecasting/blob/master/imgs/data_df.png?raw=true)

+Lastly, correlation matrix of features are visualized in order to get an intuition about the dataset.

 ![alt text](https://github.com/cakirogluozan/salesforecasting/blob/master/imgs/corr_matrix.png?raw=true)